- Pay For College

 Loans in Default

-If your student loans are in default, you or a member of your family should contact your loan holder.
+If your student loans are in default, you or a member of your family should contact your loan servicer.
 Collection activities will stop during your active duty service.
 Find out who services your student loans by visiting the National Student Loan Data Service (NSLDS) website.

 BENEFITS FOR SERVICEMEMBERS WITH STUDENT LOANSBelow is an overview of programs and special protections for active-duty service members with student loans.